restcord/restcord/docs/_docs/Channel/Delete Message.md

 ## Description

 Delete a message.
-If operating on a guild channel and trying to delete a message that was not sent by the current user, this endpoint requires the &#039;MANAGE_MESSAGES&#039; permission.
+If operating on a guild channel and trying to delete a message that was not sent by the current user, this endpoint requires the MANAGE_MESSAGES permission.
 Fires a Message Delete Gateway event.

 ## Parameters